pdw-git/express-k8s-demo/README.md

 Environment variables should be set in  a .env file.

-By default encryption is enabled.
+By default encryption is NOT enabled.

 A keystore is defined in the configuration file and the a cert.pem and key.pem file need to be added there for the application to work.